ashish-augustine/react-tree-component/README.md

 # Drag & Drop Tree Component

-This is a React tree component providing advanced drag-and-drop capabilities, enables toggling of different directories (nodes) & their sub-directories(sub nodes).
+This is a React tree component providing advanced drag-and-drop capabilities, enables toggling of different nodes (folders) & their sub nodes (sub folders).
 React Arborist Library is used here.
-This tree component can easily handle millions of data.
+This component can easily handle millions of data.